oimyounis/go-sockets/README.md

 ```
 ***New*** takes a single argument, ***address*** that the server will listen on in the format *\<hostname_or_IP\>:\<port\>*.
 For example: *127.0.0.1:9000*.

-3. Set the OnConnect event handler
+3. Set the OnConnection event handler
 ```go
 srv.OnConnection(func(socket *server.Socket) {
     log.Printf("socket connected with id: %v\n", socket.Id)